 People with Asperger’s find it difficult to empathize or understand the feelings of others.
 For this reason, they may come off as insensitive, when really they don’t understand the appropriate behaviors in certain situations.

-3. Eccentric or Repetitive Behaviors
+3. Difficulty Speaking and Eccentric or Repetitive Behaviors

 According to Autism Speaks, individuals with Asperger’s syndrome can sometimes have a peculiar manner of speaking.
 Sometimes they speak overly loud or in a monotone voice.

 People with Asperger’s usually have good language skills, but they use language in a different way than most other people.
 Their speaking patterns may be unusual, with a rhythmic nature.
 They may come across as too formal, or their speech may even be high-pitched.
 Individuals with Asperger’s may also have trouble controlling their emotions, such as laughing or crying easily and at inappropriate times.
 They can also have motor skill delays, coming across as awkward or clumsy.
 (6)